 Master Promissory Notes: Please visit the U.S. Department of Education's website at www.studentloans.gov, create an account and successfully complete all necessary master promissory notes/applications.
 Students must complete one master promissory note when applying for the Subsidized/Unsubsidized Loans and Graduate/Professional PLUS loans.
 No loan will be processed without a completed master promissory note on file with the Department of Education.

 Online Entrance Counseling: Also offered at www.studentloans.gov, must be completed successfully to receive these loans in addition to the MPN(s).

 Graduate/Professional PLUS Loan: This is a credit-based loan.
 Once you have successfully completed an online application and master promissory note at www.studentloans.gov the financial aid office will be notified.
-Before initiating this application it is recommended that you contact the Financial Aid office for advice in the timing of initiation of the application.

 Alternative/Private Loans (ALP): Students who wish to apply for this credit based loan must first speak with a Financial Aid Officer before any application materials are processed.

 - Completing an "electronic" FAFSA that is available on the U.S. Department of Education web page located at http://www.fafsa.ed.gov (processing time: 10-12 days).

 - Completing a "paper" FAFSA that is also available http://www.fafsa.ed.gov.
 Mail the completed document to the Department of Education for processing (processing time: 2-3 weeks).

 - Previous FAFSA Applicant: If you did complete a FAFSA for the 2012-2013 academic year, you may pre-fill your application electronically by using your PIN ID.
 If you cannot locate your PIN ID, you may request a duplicate be sent to you by way of U.S. mail or e-mail.